 When I travel, I fly into major metropolitan cities like Budapest or Istanbul, but I typically don’t stay there for long.
 The organic botanicals we offer are either cultivated on certified organic farmland in remote areas or wild-harvested in mountainous regions, which to this day are still sparsely populated.
 In this part of the world, many villagers live in wattle and daub houses with slate roofs and, if they’re lucky, have a horse to take them up to the herb collection sites.
 One reason I'm there is to bridge the gap between the collectors' multigenerational knowledge and the regulatory requirements must follow.
 We help sustain the livelihood of our growers by sharing the latest and best practices with them.

 How do we do this?
 We do it through understanding.
 We seek to understand our Eastern European partners’ needs and help them to understand ours.
-The effort is mutually beneficial and takes ongoing communication and long-term understanding.
+The effort is mutually beneficial and takes ongoing, long-term communication.

 According to some herbalists, plants are at their most potent when grown in their native soils, which is one reason why we continue to grow and wild-harvest traditional herbs from places like Croatia, my first stop in Eastern Europe.
 While in this stunning country, I see our beautiful organic fields of borage and plantain leaf growing in neat, well-tended rows.
 I also visit the densely wooded canopy where our wild-harvested organic chickweed, periwinkle, lungwort, and sweet woodruff are just starting to emerge from the forest floor.
 To preserve wild plant populations, we make an effort to grow as many of our bulk herbs and spices as possible on certified organic farmland.
 In the case of these particular Croatian wild herbs, cultivation doesn’t make sense when these renewable resources are thriving in their natural ecosystem and are sustainably harvested by collectors informed by thousands of years of tradition.
 It’s my job on these trips to ensure the collection is still sustainably executed, and I am pleased with what I see.